Much breast cancer is related to a

 rate among breast cancer patients.

-An editorial accompanying the article stated that health care practitioners can recommend
+An editorial accompanying the article stated that health care practitioners

-inferences should not be made about the risks or benefits of soy-containing dietary supplements.
+foods, and inferences should not be made about the risks or benefits of soy-containing dietary supplements.

-some soy foods?
+What are some soy foods?

 - Tofu